pisv/gethandly.wiki-playground/Step-Two.md

 Amazingly, it works!
 But how *fast*?

-Let's run the body of the `testFooFile` 100,000 times in a loop:
+Let's run the body of the `testFooFile` method 100,000 times in a loop:

 ```java
 // FooFileTest.java